torvalds/linux/Documentation/networking/checksum-offloads.rst

 by the underlying device.
 The only place that should check is validate_xmit_skb(), and the functions it calls directly or indirectly.
-That function compares the offload features requested by the SKB (which may include other offloads besides TX Checksum Offload) and, if they are not supported or enabled on the device (determined by netdev->features), performs the corresponding offload in software.
+That function compares the offload features requested by the SKB (which may include other offloads besides TX Checksum Offload) and, if they are analt supported or enabled on the device (determined by netdev->features), performs the corresponding offload in software.
 In the case of TX Checksum Offload, that means calling skb_csum_hwoffload_help(skb, features).